SamirTalwar/monospacedmonologues.com/posts/2016-02-22--docker-part-one--getting-started.md

 Afterwards, run:

-    $ docker-machine env docker
+    $ docker-machine env default

 Then compare the two sets of environment variables.
 They should be the same, possibly with more in the first batch.
 If not, check you put the correct commands into your `.zshenv` or `.bash_profile` files and start a new terminal window or tab.

 Next, you should check whether the machine is running at all.
-Executing `docker-machine status docker` should print out `Running`.
-If it doesn't, you need to start it: type `docker-machine start docker`.
+Executing `docker-machine status default` should print out `Running`.
+If it doesn't, you need to start it: type `docker-machine start default`.
 If it is, it may be stuck.

 First of all, try restarting it:

-    $ docker-machine restart docker
+    $ docker-machine restart default

 Remember that this will restart any running Docker processes, so be wary before doing it without thinking.

 If you still get no connection, try SSHing into the box:

-    $ docker-machine ssh docker
+    $ docker-machine ssh default

 Once there, you can view the Docker logs by checking */var/log/docker.log*.
 Look for any errors and start Googling.